john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 * The [Super Munter](https://youtu.be/OLaEmPs7tac?t=7) - used for belaying, but has more friction in the system, so you can belay more weight and slower

-### <a name="mule"></a>Munter Mule Hitch
+### <a name="mule"></a>Munter-Mule Overhand

-The munter mule is a favorite knot to escape a belay.
+The munter-mule is a favorite knot to escape a belay.
 That is, if you are belaying and the climber is stopped for a long time or you need to do something, how do you let go of the rope?
-Tie a munter mule into the rope and then clip the loop into the anchor.
+Tie a munter mule into the rope and then clip the biner into the loop.
 Bam.
 Now your hands are free to do whatever.

+The real benefit of the munter-mule is that it allows for a smooth transition back to belaying.
+Just undo the loop and you have your normal munter hitch for lowering weight.

+As an added bonus, you can use the munter-mule to pass a knot on rappel.
+For instance, if your rope has a core break, you pretect that with a butterfly knot, but the knot doesn't have to stop you rappelling if you use the munter-mule.

 <a href="https://youtu.be/IslYcjJ-htI?t=7" target="_blank">
 <img src="/assets/images/knots/munter_mule_638px.png"